 The numbers under the images are the WB correction values performed and reported by Adobe Camera Raw (ACR), Temperature and Tint.
 A lower K number result is more blue correction of a more red image to be more neutral.
 There is about 1000K color temperature difference in this same flash at this range between these two power levels.
 The first row (full flash power) with standard Flash WB shows speedlight full power flash is reddish (f/8 on ten foot ceiling, to force full power), and second row with 1/64 power direct flash is more blue (Full power to Half power is the big change, then speedlight color tapers more slowly).
 And most studio mono-lights act the opposite, becoming 300K or 400K red at low power (but there are a couple of those are designed to shift like speedlights).

 The first image row is Flash WB in camera.
 The camera does NOT add this WB to the Raw images, but it does affect the small embedded JPG shown on the cameras rear LCD.
 And the Raw software can apply it from the Exif data.
-"As Shot" in ACR is that try, but it is Nikon's proprietary format and not precisely close.
-I am Not faulting Adobe or Nikon, but the camera WB itself IS fairly crude.
+"As Shot" in ACR is that try.
+I am Not faulting Adobe or Nikon or the conversion, but instead, our camera WB choice itself IS quite crude.
+We simply cannot look at scene and say "this flash picture will need 5950K WB, and +6 Tint).
+I am only faulting our initial choice, we have little clue to choose it.
 We have one WB choice for Flash or Incandescent or Daylight, but there are many colors of each of those.
-Even if we had choices, we have no way to differentiate until we can see the result (the beauty of Raw).
+Our initial choice cannot be right, and even if we had more choices, we simply don't know, and we have no way to differentiate until we can see the result.
+Then it becomes obvious (the beauty of Raw).